berndlosert/agda-base/README.md

    | ^^^^^^^^^^^^^^^^^^^^^
 ```

-then you need to make sure you have `network` package installed (run `cabal
+then you need to make sure you have `network` package installed.
+Run `cabal
-install --lib network` to install it).
+install --lib network` to install it and try compiling again.
+Once it compiles,
+start the program by running `./echo-server`.
+In a different terminal
+tab/window, run `telnet localhost 7000` and type in `Hello World!`.
+The
+`echo-server` will echo what you just typed and exit.